 Having decided that you have the mettle and self-motivation to be your own boss … what's your idea?
 Whether it's simply carrying on what you're already doing - only better because you're not being held back by others - or coming up with the most useful new concept since the wheel, you need one.

 And make sure it works.
 Preferably before you take out a 20 year lease on 10,000 feet of manufacturing space.
 Maybe a little testing might be in order?
 If it's a ‘thing’, some prototypes would be useful.
 If a ‘concept’, run it by some appropriate people to see if they like it.
 Check it doesn't already exist (or has been tried before and failed).
 And what's the situation with patents?

 In short, is there a market for whatever it is and can you make money out of it?

 Why not start small?
 Work evenings and weekends and see if it really is a goer.
-The kitchen table can be your office, although be wary of meal time spillages.
 Don't lash out vast sums on business cards, upmarket cars or fancy suits until you begin to become established.

 This way you can keep your regular income until you're positive you can make a go of it.
 Then you can tell your boss you're leaving.
 But politely.
 Burning bridges is never a good thing and you might need your old employer one day.

 And talking of income, how are you going to manage your income and make sure you get paid?
 Small businesses are notoriously vulnerable to cash flow problems, so make sure you have enough money in the bank to see you through the lean times, and operate a really efficient payment collection, and if necessary, a chasing system.